Home Remedies For Heartburn

 Once you’ve ascertained that there isn’t a serious underlying cause for your heartburn you can start to look at the common triggers.

 These triggers vary from person to person.
 For example, I can’t eat pasta and bread together (no garlic bread with my pasta meal!).
+Eating lentil soup with bread is also a culprit for me.

 For other people, this combination is fine.